Amorphic79/PokeApi-For-Unity/README.md

 This is a data fetcher/asset creator for Unity, specifically Game Dev Experiences How to make a Pokemon Game series on youtube.

-MrAmorphic.cs needs to be in a Editor folder, and PokeAPi.cs cannot be in one.
+MrAmorphic.cs needs to be in a Editor folder, and PokeApi.cs cannot be in one.
 After importing these two files into your project you will see many errors, so lets fix them first.

 If you have my previous PokeAPi.cs script, remove it first!